binerogroup/documentation/_sources/networking/load-balancer/launching-a-loadbalancer/cloud-management-portal.rst.txt

   - Select the type.
 This value would depend mostly on what kind of listener you created (which protocol).
-We recommend choosing a type that is as granular (i.e. rather go with "http" than "tcp port 80" if you want to check a webserver) as possible.
+We recommend choosing a type that is as granular (i.e. rather go with HTTP than TCP port 80 if you want to check a web server) as possible.

-  - Choose the various options relating to your monitor, the defaults will likely suffice but this is very much dependant on the application.
+  - Choose the various options relating to your monitor, the defaults will likely suffice but this is much dependant on the application.

   - Press "create load balancer".